In the state of South Carolina, you are offered the new GED® exam for the state’s HSE (high school equivalency) testing program.

-The new GED examination is entirely computer-based, while the TASC can be done both on computer and paper.
+The new GED exam is entirely computer-based, while the TASC can be done both on a computer and on paper.

 Lowered GED passing score

 This page lists all South Carolina facilities that offer GED-TASC prep classes to support you in getting all geared up to take the HSE (high school equivalency) exam with confidence.
 Just click on a city near you for all options.

 Please note that in January 2016, the GED passing score was reduced from 150 points to 145.
 It was initially set too high.
 Read more here.

 If you want to sit for the GED (or TASC) exam you must show up at one of the state’s designated HSE testing sites in person, the GED and TASC exams are just not available via the internet.
 Websites that tell something different are fraudulent and their documents are worthless!
 You may also want to check our post on how to sign up for your GED exam with MyGED.

 GED prep sites in and around (select your nearest city):

 In South Carolina, you need to no less than 19 years of age.
 For applicants 16, 17, or 18, there are special arrangements, so visit a testing site near you.